MaKiPL/OpenVIII-monogame/README.md

 ## Development guidelines

-1. Project is an in-dev prototype, therefore you can make new pull requests directly to main branch.
+1. This project is currently in active development, therefore you can make new pull requests directly to main branch.

 2. ??